freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 SecureDrop Workstation connects to your SecureDrop instance's API via the *Journalist Interface*.
 In order to do so, it will need the *Journalist Interface* address and authentication info.
 As the clipboard from another VM cannot be copied into ``dom0`` directly, follow these steps to copy the file into place:

-- Locate a Tails-based *Admin Workstation* or *Journalist Workstation* USB drive.
-Both hold the address and authentication info for the *Journalist Interface*; if you also want to copy the journalist user's password database, use the *Journalist Workstation* USB drive.
+- Locate a Tails-based *Admin Workstation* or *Journalist Workstation* USB flash drive.
+Both hold the address and authentication info for the *Journalist Interface*; if you also want to copy the *Journalist*'s password database, use the *Journalist Workstation* USB flash drive.

-- Connect the USB drive to a USB port on the Qubes computer, then use the devices widget in the upper right panel to attach it to the ``vault`` VM.
-There will be 3 listings for the USB in the widget: one for the base USB, one for the Tails partition on the USB, labeled ``Tails``, and a 3rd unlabeled listing, for the persistent volume.
+- Connect the USB flash drive to a USB port on the Qubes computer, then use the devices widget in the upper right panel to attach it to the ``vault`` VM.
+There will be 3 listings for the USB flash drive in the widget: one for the base drive, one for the Tails partition (labeled ``Tails``), and a 3rd unlabeled listing (for the persistent volume).
 Choose the third listing.

 - In the the ``vault`` file manager, select the persistent volume's listing in the lower left sidebar.
 It will be named ``N GB encrypted``, where N is the size of the persistent volume.
 Enter the persistent volume passphrase to unlock and mount it.
 When prompted, select the option to **Forget password immediately**.